Bankruptcy Exemptions Attorney in Portland, Oregon

 A bankruptcy exemption is a law that allows you to keep certain property and assets safe in bankruptcy, such as a car, professional tools, clothes, and retirement accounts.
 If an asset is exempt from bankruptcy, you no longer have to worry about a bankruptcy trustee taking and selling that asset to pay your creditor.

 Know more about bankruptcy exemptions by connecting with a reliable Portland bankruptcy attorney.
-To know more about Oregon bankruptcy exemtions, reach out to us by scheduling a consultation with our Oregon bankruptcy attorney or call us at 503-852-9047.
+To know more about Oregon bankruptcy exemtions, reach out to us by scheduling a case evaluation with our Oregon bankruptcy attorney or call us at 503-852-9047.

 An Overview of the Bankruptcy Procedure